Icosa-dev/Alzipar-Dictionary/Rules/Orthography/LatinScript.md

 In informal writting the case markers can be excluded.

 If a word using the definite article begins with a sun consonant then the "l" is replaced with that consonant.
 For example "the water" would be translated as *aṡ-ṡivaz(un)*.

-The acute diacritic can be used on the vowel of a stressed sylable however this is uncommon.
-Most words will have the stress on the penultimate sylable: *kitábun, namudnábun, ṡivázun, baríkin, jaqáfa, jahmára, etc*.
-The main exception to this and primary reason to use it is for loan words such as *róża, persúna, rispét, komúnita, stáġun, etc*.